hemantksingh/messup-learn/People/Capabilites.md

 * Support dev teams with
   * making technical descisions, or more importantly avoid making drastic decisions
   * alignment with business goals, think big picture and help translate that into day to day
-* Represent engineering to the wider business, stakeholders and/or project sponsors and extending the team's reach
+* Represent engineering to the wider business, stakeholders and/or project sponsors
+  * extend the team's reach
-* Work in the open - demonstrate progress transparently
+  * work in the open - demonstrate progress transparently

 ## Infrastructure/Cloud Architect